Apolo-X1/YesNoApp/README.md

     ```bash
     flutter pub get

-4. Open the lib/main.dart file in your preferred code editor to explore and customize the application to your needs.

 ## Execution.
 You can run the app on different simulated or physical devices.
 Make sure you have an emulator set up or a physical device connected before proceeding.